 Right-click on the OneDrive icon in the system tray and select ” View online “.

-If you want to be more certain, you can visit the Microsoft server service status information management page here .
+If you want to be more specific, you can visit the Microsoft server service status information management page here.
 If you see green traces, this indicates that everything is okay.
 If the problem is with OneDrive, you have no other choice but to wait until it works again.

-Sometimes turning off and reopening OneDrive is also a solution that brings quite unexpected results for you.
-As follows.
+Sometimes turning off and reopening OneDrive is also a solution that brings entirely unexpected results for you as follows.

 Right-click on the OneDrive icon in the system tray and select “Close OneDrive”.